3uild-3thos/advanced-rust/Readme.md

 ### Course Structure

-The course will be structured as follows:
+The course is structured around achieving the following :

 1. Native Rust Vault

+   1. Mastering account checks.
-   1. Native Rust smart contract structure
+   2. Native Rust smart contract structure
-   2. How to choose a
+   3. How to choose a

 2. We will be delving into